aless80/Zero-Waste-Locator/README.md

 ### Progress report

 This is a MEAN app () and it is still under development.
-The frontend using Google Maps API is not complete but it works.
-When you click on a marker two components appear with information on the store and some dummy products.
-I am setting up the NodeJS backened, MongoDB database, service layer, so that The idea is to store results searched in the embedded Google Maps to the MongoDB database.
+The frontend using Angular and the Google Maps API is fully functional, though I have plans to add more functionality (products, search on store type).

+Through the frontend users can run Google Maps' geolocation, upon which the results are visualized on markes on the map.
+I implemented a caching system that checks whether the searched address is already present in the database [DB].
+This allows the app to call Google Maps less often, and to load a store/location already present in the DB.
+A form appears when you click on a marker.
+This form contains user editable information on the store such as the store type, store description, etc. This form allows the user to save or update the store/location to the DB.

+The backend consists in a REST API run by NodeJS on a MongoDB DB.
+The REST API handles CRUD and query operations on the DB, allowing the storage of results searched or saved from the frontend.

 This project usesthe Google Maps API in Angular CLI 7.0.6, NodeJS 8.10.0, Angular: 7.0.4.
 I am developing in Linux using MongoDB v3.4.17.
+Of course, the app also uses RxJS.
 NB: This app does not use agm-core for Google Maps as described in many tutorials.
 I initially took that approach but I could not find enough documentation to extend it and implement functionalities such as InfoWindow or callbacks from markers.

 ## Installation